fstltna/MultiManagementConsole/README.md

 ---

-You will need to run cpan and install these modules:
+You will need to run cpan and install these modules like this:

-- cpan -i UI::Dialog
-- cpan -i Term::ReadKey
-- cpan -i Term::ANSIScreen
-- cpan -i POSIX
-- cpan -i Number::Bytes::Human
+cd /home/mtowner/MultiManagementConsole
+./installdeps

 Run "mcmc".
 If you need to change any settings after this, edit "~/.mcmcrc" and make the desired changes.
 This can be done within mcmc itself.